msksfo/udacity-fend/projects/restaurantReviewsApp/README.md

-# FEND project 5- Restaurant Reveiws App
+# FEND project 5- The Flying Foodie

 ## Project Overview

-I was given starter code of a static design that lacked accessibility.
+This is a restaurant reviews app in the spirit of the $100 hamburger.
+I was given starter code by Udacity of a static design that lacked accessibility.
 I converted the design to be responsive on different sized displays and accessible for screen reader use.
 I also added a service worker to begin the process of creating a seamless offline experience for the users.

+Although certainly usable by anyone, the app is geared toward pilots.
+The list of restaurants can be filtered by airport, or by cuisine type.
+The detail view of each restaurant lists the hours of service, as well as the most recent reviews of that restaurant.

 ## Dependencies